hbroek/reken/documentation/developer-guide/chapter-1.md

 ### 1.2.4 No Tooling Required

 Reken doesn't rely on complex build tools or transpilers.
-You can add Reken to your project with a simple script tag, making it accessible to a broad range of developers without the need for additional tooling.
+You can add Reken to your project with a simple script tag, making it accessible to a broad range of developers without additional tooling.

 ### 1.2.5 HTML Compliant